 THEY STILL DON’T MATCH

 My computer screen remained blank.
 What did the BLIP and BONG mean?
 Was I getting closer?
 Was this a futile quest?
 I was not a quitter.
 I was not beaten.
 I waited.
 Staring at my blank screen.
 Had I baffled the BEAST?

 THREE TIMES I’VE TOLD YOU!

 You can’t find that little scrap of paper, can you?
-You forgot to transfer your password to a special, secret file.
+You were supposed to transfer your password to a special, secret file.
 But, you didn’t.
 Did you?
 And now you’re desperate.
-You’re hoping I will give you access to all your password information, didn’t you?
-Well, that’s not going to happen.
+You’re hoping I will give you access to all your password information, don’t you.
+Well that’s not going to happen.

-Why can’t you remember a password with a few symbols, a few numbers and maybe an upper- and lower-case letter?
+Why can’t you remember a password with a few symbols, a few numbers and maybe an upper and lower case letter?
 It’s only eight characters?
 Did you have a difficult time when they changed telephone numbers to ten digits?

 Why don’t you give up?
 You know you’ll never remember or find this password.
-How about we work together?
+I suggest we work together.
 What do you say?
 Let’s create a NEW password for this account.
 It’s simple.
 Follow all the rules.
 Create a new password.
 WRITE IT DOWN WHERE YOU CAN FIND IT.
-Then type in again in the box that says, ‘repeat password.’
+Then type it again in the box that says ‘repeat password.’

 The DEMON went on and on.
-I was BEATEN.
-EMBARRASSED.
-HUMBLED.
+I was beaten.
+Embarrassed.
+Humbled.
 I decided BEATEN would be my new password.
 I liked the irony.
 A password I would always remember.
 I knew it didn’t have 8 characters, but I tried anyway.

-THIS IS NOT A SECURE PASSWORD.
+Bad start - THIS IS NOT A SECURE

-YOUR NEW PASSWORD SHOULD HAVE
+PASSWORD.
+YOUR NEW PASSWORD

-A MINIMUM OF 8 CHARACTERS
+MUST HAVE A MINIMUM OF 8 CHARACTERS

 I knew that.
 I knew the DEMON knew I knew it.
 ‘IT’ wanted 8 characters how about 9.
 I typed in BEATENMAN,

-ADDING A SINGLE LETTER DOES NOT MAKE YOUR PASSWORD /SECURE.
-TRY AGAIN.
+MAKE YOUR PASSWORD /SECURE.

-ADD A NUMBER.
+TRY AGAIN. hint: ADD A NUMBER.

-I typed in 1-BEATENMAN
+I typed in 1-BEATENMAN.